 More recently, I’ve served my neighborhood as Secretary of the Ballston-Virginia Square Civic Association (BVSCA), learning of concerns over unsafe streets and noisy development.
 I’m also a voting delegate to the Arlington County Civic Federation, keenly following their task force on voting and government reform.
-By 2017 I became disaffected with traditional Democrat-Republican partisan politics, and followed my principles to the Libertarian Party (LP), quickly becoming the Chair of the local affiliate in Northern Virginia (LPNOVA).
-I’ve more than tripled the active volunteer base; established dedicated communications, policy, and community service teams; and expanded our coverage into Loudoun County.
+By 2017 I became disaffected with traditional Democrat-Republican partisan politics and followed my principles to the Libertarian Party (LP), quickly becoming the Chair of the local affiliate from 2018 to October 2021.
+During those three years I more than tripled the active volunteer base; established dedicated communications, policy, and community service teams; and expanded the LP’s coverage into Loudoun County.

 Ready for the “bad stuff”?
 In my teenage years I became involved in petty financial crime, which resulted in going through the criminal justice system and serving four months in county jail in Florida, where I saw first-hand the injustice of the criminal justice system for minorities.
 Twice in my life I’ve been homeless – first in Florida in my mid 20’s and again as I moved up here to the DC area in 2009.
 I also refused to pay income taxes for many years when younger as a protest against unfair tax laws, overseas military campaigns, and bailouts of banks.
 I have long since reformed, repaying all taxes owed, and cleaning my record with the IRS and state.